A small waterfall |

 I had only briefly visited the area around All Saints church and, having plotted a route using the Ordnance Survey map, a few days after my walk from Fulwood Road to Sheffield General Cemetery, I spent a couple of hours exploring Totley Brook.

-Alighting from the No. 97 bus from Sheffield at its terminus on Baslow Road, where I immediate found the entrance to Gillfield Wood and followed the public footpath, which runs along the northern slope of quite a substantial valley, until I reached a dry stone wall.
+Alighting from the No. 97 bus from Sheffield at its terminus on Baslow Road, where I immediately found the entrance to Gillfield Wood and followed the public footpath, which runs along the northern slope of quite a substantial valley, until I reached a dry stone wall.

 The geological map shows that Totley Brook cuts through the Greenmoor Rock, which in this part of Sheffield is split by thick partings of mudstone or siltstone.
 I didn’t get near to inspect it very closely, but its thin bedding and colour are quite characteristic features of this rock formation.